sbilello/file8reader/README.md

 `mvn package`

-You will find in target directory: palindrome.jar
+You will find in target directory: file8reader.jar

 Usage: